I find myself drinking electrolyte drinks for pregnancy almost every day. They help with hydration and provide a flavorful alternative to just water!

 Luckily, I’m pretty cognizant about my hydration and have figured out the best hydration drink for pregnancy for me.

-I love to mix and infuse juices, seltzers and fruits to make a delicious (non-alcoholic) cocktail of sorts that makes me want to drink more.
+I love to mix and infuse juices, seltzers and fruits to make a delicious mocktail for pregnancy that makes me want to drink more fluids to stay hydrated.

 Drinking electrolytes while pregnant just comes naturally to me – but I also recognize I include them in my diet too!